 Kevin "Coach K" Lee is a businessman, entrepreneur, mogul, and larger-than-life executive who can recognize potential when others don't.
 He is the co-founder and COO of Quality Control Music, also known as QC.
+The label is known for signing popular hip-hop artists such as Lil Baby, City Girls, Migos, Lakeyah, Lil Yachty, and more.
 Coach K is an art collector of black living artists and loves sports and music.
 He recently became a new board member for the High Museum of Art.
 He doesn't believe in talking much about himself, instead, he leaves it all on the field and lets his work speak for itself.

 Q: YOU WERE BORN AND RAISED IN INDIANAPOLIS, IN.
 WHAT INSPIRED YOU TO MOVE TO ATLANTA, GA?